colinhalebrown/Flight-Tracker/README.md

 # Common Errors
 If the flight ICAO code or flight number are noT accociated with an actual flight it will check and give a large error code every few seconds.

+#Big Thanks to Free Code Camp
+I used their tutorial to learn BeautifulSoup it can be four [HERE](https://medium.freecodecamp.org/how-to-scrape-websites-with-python-and-beautifulsoup-5946935d93fe)